engbakhtmuhammad/foodrescue_admin/README.md

-# Dineout Admin Panel Clone
+# Food Rescue Admin Panel

 A comprehensive Flutter web application for restaurant management, built as a clone of the Dineout admin panel.
 This application provides a complete solution for managing restaurants, orders, users, content, and more.